ikelaiah/threadpool-fp/docs/ThreadPool.Simple-API.md

 procedure TMyHandler.OnTaskError(const AMessage: string);
 begin
-  // NOTE: called from a worker thread.
-Keep it short and thread-safe;
+  // NOTE: called synchronously from a worker thread.
+Keep it short, bounded,
-  // synchronize if you touch the UI or shared state.
+  // and thread-safe; synchronize if you touch the UI or shared state.
   Log('task failed: ' + AMessage);
 end;